-You smell fuel or gas inside or outside of your car: If you smell gas while you are driving inside your car, stop driving as soon as possible and bring your car to Dixon's Automotive in Montgomery.
+You smell fuel or gas inside or outside of your car: If you smell gas inside your car while you are driving, stop driving as soon as possible and bring your car to Dixon's Automotive in Montgomery.
 Inhaling these fumes can burn the inside of your nostrils and cause headaches and nausea.

-If you are having an issue with your emissions system, Dixon's Automotive in Dayton is your place to go.
-Our owner Paul Dixon and a team of Quality technicians have decades of experience and are experts in all things auto repair, including engine repair, brake repair, and emissions repair.
+If you are having an issue with your emissions system, Dixon's Automotive in Dayton is your go-to place.
+Our owner Paul Dixon and team of Quality technicians have decades of experience and are experts in all things auto repair, including engine repair, brake repair, and emissions repair.

 Reasons You Should Do Business With Us:

 We've been fixing cars since 1998 and are experts in all things auto repair.
-If you are in the 45439 area or nearby, don't hesitate to schedule an appointment with Dixon's Automotive, either online at https://dixonsautomotive.com/ or via phone at 937-296-0079 .
+If you are in the 45439 area or nearby, don't hesitate to schedule an appointment with Dixon's Automotive either online or via phone at 937-296-0079.
 Dixon's Automotive - Quality you Can Trust, at a Fair Price!.